itssigron/sigidb/README.md

 ### db#subtract(*key*, *value*, [*options*])
 - `key`: The target's key which the value will be subtracted from.
 - `value`: The value which will be subtracted from the target.
-- `options.table`: The table to get the value from, default is 'main'.
+- `options.table`: The table to get the target from, default is 'main'.

 Same as db.add, but instead of adding the values its subtracts target with *value*
 ```js